Angels (Robbie Williams song)

-"Angels" is a song by the English singer Robbie Williams.
-It was included on Williams's debut solo album, Life thru a Lens (1997), and released as a single on 1 December 1997 by Chrysalis.
+"Angels" is a song by the English singer Robbie Williams, released as the fourth single from his debut solo album, Life thru a Lens, on 1 December 1997 by Chrysalis.
 It was produced by Guy Chambers and Steve Power.

 The Irish singer-songwriter Ray Heffernan asserts that he wrote the first version of "Angels" in 1996 and finished it with Williams.
 Williams confirmed that he recorded a demo with Heffernan but said he rewrote it significantly with Chambers.
 To avoid a lawsuit, Williams bought the song rights from Heffernan before it was released.
 He has never confirmed that Heffernan wrote it.

 "Angels" reached number four on the UK singles chart and number 53 on the US Billboard Hot 100 chart.
 As of 2014, it had sold more than 1.16 million copies in the UK.
 It won the 1999 Ivor Novello Award for Best Song Musically and Lyrically and was voted the best song of the previous 25 years at the 2005 Brit Awards.
 In 2005, Britons voted it the song they most wanted played at their funeral.

 "Angels" has been covered by artists including Jessica Simpson, David Archuleta, Beverley Knight, All Angels, Declan Galbraith and Josh Groban.
 It was recorded in Spanish (as "Ángel") by the Mexican singers Yuridia and Marco Moré, in Italian (as "Un Angelo") by Patrizio Buanne and in Brazilian Portuguese (as "Um Anjo") by KLB.
 Williams also recorded a Spanish version.

 Authorship

 Robbie Williams said he wrote "Angels" with his collaborator Guy Chambers in 25 minutes.
 By his account, he and Chambers were sitting outside a café watching a water fountain, which inspired them to write the chorus.
 In 2016, Williams said: "It was the first of our songs that we wrote together.
 We could tell and hoped and prayed that we got something incredibly special."
 He expressed irritation that some assumed Chambers was the sole author.
 Chambers said he wrote the music, and Williams the lyrics and melody: "It was very equal.
 Rob knew exactly what he wanted to say, and how he wanted to say it."

-According to the Irish singer-songwriter Ray Heffernan, "Angels" was based on an earlier song written by him.
-Heffernan says he met Williams in a pub by chance in Dublin in 1996, and played him an incomplete version comprising the first verse, some of the chorus and some of the second verse.
+The Irish singer-songwriter Ray Heffernan asserts that he wrote the first version of "Angels" after his girlfriend had a miscarriage.
+The lyrics express the thought that "I won't have a baby to love so I'll love an angel instead".
+Heffernan says he met Williams in a pub by chance in Dublin in 1996, and played him an incomplete version.
 That week, the two recorded a studio demo.
 Williams confirmed that he had recorded a demo with Heffernan but said he rewrote the song significantly with Chambers.
 He has never confirmed that Heffernan wrote the song, calling him a "fantasist".
-Heffernan believes that Williams was seeking recognition as a songwriter at the time, and to have credited Heffernan would have damaged Williams's credibility.
+Heffernan believes that Williams was seeking recognition as a songwriter at the time, and to have credited Heffernan would have damaged Williams' credibility.